marcelrienks/UpperBoundLimitedCollections/README.md

 Results in a list of the following strings, due to the first 2 items in the list being removed in order to allow for the insertion of the new item at index 1 to take place while maintaining the list size at 3.
 `{ "C", "x", "D" }`
 ## Possible Exceptions:
-Raised if the item or range of items being added is null.
+Raised if the key for a dictionary or the range for a list null.
 * `ArgumentNullException` "The argument cannot be null.
-(Parameter 'item')"
+(Parameter 'key')"
 * `ArgumentNullException` "The argument cannot be null.
-(Parameter 'collection')"
+(Parameter 'range')"

 Raised if the 'upperBoundLimit' argument, passed in as overloaded methods, or the collection constructor is 0.
 * `ArgumentOutOfRangeException` "The argument must be greater than 0.
 (Parameter 'upperBoundLimit')"